Background knowledge is what a child knows about a subject before they learn about it formally.

 Photos!
 Describing the ocean is great, but showing the ocean in a picture or video provides an even more immersive experience.

 Nonfiction!
 True books for children explain topics in easy to understand language.
 I've even used them to find out basic information for myself.
 Try one of our nonfiction plus early reader paired kits.

 Online Resources!
 Databases like PebbleGo offer reliable information on a variety of topics of interest to children.
 They even include pictures, videos and maps.

 New People and Experiences!
-Come to programs or storytimes at the library, try out a different restaurant, visit a different park or try a museum you've never been to.
+Come to events or storytimes at the library, try out a different restaurant, visit a different park or try a museum you've never been to.
 You and your children will be treated to interactions with different people, offering the opportunity to learn new things.